Jay Pharoah: I Won’t ‘Sell My Soul’ to Become ‘White Famous’

 At 15 years old, Pharoah started doing stand-up at competitions near his hometown of Chesapeake, Virginia.
 By 19, he was performing all the time.
 When he got cast on SNL at just 22, he was still living at home.
 “I Lebron’d it,” he jokes.
 “Go to Second City?
 Nope!”

-The impressions came even earlier, when he was just six years old.
+The impressions came even earlier, when he was just 6 years old.
 “My folks didn’t know that I could do voices, none of that stuff,” he says.
 “They found out at a Christmas party.
-They were like, ‘Oh my god!’”
+They were like, ‘Oh my god!’

 “It’s just observation,” Pharoah says, modestly, of his uncanny ability to channel everyone from Jay-Z to Will Smith to Chris Rock.
 “I just happen to be good at it, I don’t know.”
 In the first episode of White Famous, he flirts with his ex by flawlessly imitating Denzel Washington.
 And then there is his Barack Obama.

 Contrary to popular myth, it was not a viral YouTube video of Pharoah imitating President Obama that landed him on SNL, but rather a standard audition tape that his agent sent to the show.
-That tape did include his Obama impression, but it also featured Jay Z, Chris Tucker, Will Smith, Eddie Murphy and others.
+That tape did include his Obama impression, but it also featured Jay Z, Chris Tucker, Will Smith, Eddie Murphy, and others.
 “If I just had Obama, if that was the only thing I can do, they would have overlooked the audition,” he says.
 “They wouldn’t have even let me come in for a test.”

 In fact, Pharoah didn’t even start playing Obama until he was already on the show for two years.
 Fred Armisen had been playing the 44th president since 2008, but in 2012, less than two months before the presidential election, Lorne Michaels decided to shake things up and give the role to Pharoah, prompting headlines like this one from The A.V.
 Club: “Saturday Night Live gives job of playing Barack Obama to actual black man.”

 There’s a line in the pilot that Floyd’s agent, played by Pitch Perfect’s Utkarsh Ambudkar, delivers to his anxious client.
-“There’s never been a better time in Hollywood to be a P.O.C.”
+“There’s never been a better time in Hollywood to be a POC.”
 After eight years in show business, I ask if he thinks that statement is true.

 “We’re winning!
 We’re in style,” he says.
 “I don’t know what it is, but when you see shows like Insecure, Master of None.
 When you see Leslie Jones get nominated for an Emmy, it’s just a good time.
 And I have nothing but positive things to say.”

-When I mention that Insecure creator Issa Rae got a lot of attention, and some flack, for saying on the Emmy red carpet this year that she was “rooting for everybody black,” Pharoah says, “I think she just meant that she sees her folks win, it’s really cool to see us get shots.”
+When I mention that Insecure creator Issa Rae got a lot of attention, and some flack, for saying on the Emmy red carpet this year that she was “rooting for everybody black,” Pharoah says, “I think she just meant that she sees her folks win, it’s really cool to see us get shots.

 “I feel we’re just getting the looks now,” he adds.
 “There’s always been talent out there.
 But you could be the most talented person in the world.
 If nobody sees it, nothing’s going to happen.
 I feel like there’s a lot of eyes on us right now.
 People are waking up.”